StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

     $ service st2chatops status

-In case the installation is outdated or corrupt, reinstall the ``st2chatops`` package with ``apt-get`` or ``yum`` depending on your distro.
+In case the installation is outdated or became corrupt, reinstall the ``st2chatops`` package with ``apt-get`` or ``yum`` depending on your distro.

 Note that in most chat services you have to manually invite the bot into your chatroom first: for example,